SteveBenton6/garden_tips_full-stack/README.md

   - Tips are submitted for approval By Admin.
   - When Feedback is approved, it is displayed, including the options to Edit or Delete.
   - When editing - the previous comment is placed in the Leave some Feedback box for editing.
-  - When the delete buttion is pushed - a check you want to delete form is provided to ensure feedback is not accidently deleted.
+  - When the delete button is clicked - a check you want to delete form is provided to ensure feedback is not accidently deleted.

 ![View and Edit Feedback](./doc-assets/features/LeaveFeedback.png)

 - __Create a Garden Tip__

-  - After clicking the Create Tip buttion in the top navigation menu - the user is provided with a form to submit their Graden Tip.
+  - After clicking the Create Tip buttion in the top navigation menu - the user is provided with a form to submit their Garden Tip.
   - The Title has to be unique - if it is not unique - a warning message is provided and the user starts again creating the Garden Tip.
   - The Garden Tip is submitted to admin for approval before being shown on the site.